-Lay Pastoral Care is a minister-extending program to provide a confidential, caring presence to congregants undergoing stressful life challenges such as illness, death of a loved one, marriage, divorce or separation, job loss, retirement, hospital or nursing home stays, loss of income, and/or relocation.
-Members can receive compassionate care when they are in pain, sick, lonely or struggling with changes.
-It can be comforting to know you’re not alone and it helps to have someone from their faith community listen, care and offer support.
+Lay Pastoral Care is a minister-extending program to provide a confidential, caring presence to congregants undergoing stressful life challenges such as illness; death of a loved one; marriage, divorce, or separation; job loss; retirement; hospital or nursing home stays; loss of income; and/or relocation.
+First Unitarian Church of Orlando members can receive compassionate care when they are in pain, sick, lonely, or struggling with changes.
+It can be comforting to know you’re not alone, and it helps to have someone from your faith community listen, care, and offer support.

-The minister meets monthly with the Pastoral Associates and is in regular contact with the LPCA Coordinator and Caring Circle Chair/s to offer support and guidance and to intervene in situations where a minister’s presence is appropriate.
+The minister meets monthly with the Pastoral Associates and is in regular contact with the Lay Pastoral Care Coordinator and Caring Circle to offer support and guidance and to intervene in situations where a minister’s presence is appropriate.

 Confidentiality is a cornerstone of the Lay Pastoral Care Associates program.
-The Associates undergo extensive training in maintaining confidentiality, and the only people who know of your participation in the program are your Pastoral Care Associate, the LPCA Coordinator, the minister, and whoever you choose to tell.
+The Associates undergo extensive training in maintaining confidentiality, and the only people who know of your participation in the program are your Pastoral Care Associate, the Lay Pastoral Care Coordinator, the minister, and whomever you choose to tell.
 No names are mentioned during the monthly meetings.

 Your Lay Pastoral Care Associates have undergone training in active listening, boundary setting, and confidentiality and are eager to be of service.

 If you would appreciate having a non-judgmental, supportive listener, please contact our Lay Pastoral Care Associates Coordinator at PastoralAssociates@OrlandoUU.org.